-On 24 May, at about 8pm, Mohammad al-Otaibi and his wife Salwa al-Shehri attempted to board a flight to Norway, where they had been granted refugee status.
-However, they were prevented from travelling by Qatari officials at Doha airport who told Mohammad al-Otaibi that he would be allowed to leave Qatar only to travel to Saudi Arabia.
-After leaving Doha airport to their place of residency, Mohammad al-Otaibi received a call from immigration officials asking him to return to the airport so they could resolve the travel issue.
-Upon arrival, he was detained by State Security officials and taken to an unknown location.
+On 24 May, at about 8pm, Mohammad al-Otaibi and his wife Salwa al-Shehri were attempting to board a flight to Norway, where they had been granted refugee status, but were prevented from travelling by Qatari officials at Doha airport.
+After checking in, airport officials told Mohammad al-Otaibi that he would be allowed to leave Qatar only to travel to Saudi Arabia.

+At around 10:30pm, Mohammad al-Otaibi and his wife left Doha airport with their luggage.
+Around 30 minutes later, he received a call from immigration officials asking him to return to the airport so they could resolve the travel issue.
+However, upon arrival, he was detained by State Security officials and taken to an unknown location.
+On 25 May, at approximately 1am, an official believed to be from State Security called Salwa al-Shehri asking her to prepare her husband's travel documents, and soon after these were collected from where she was staying.

-On 25 May, Mohammad al-Otaibi's brother went to the State Security headquarters in Doha and was told by Qatari officials that his brother was being held there, and that he should come back in three days.
+Later that day, Mohammad al-Otaibi's brother went to the State Security headquarters in Doha and was told that his brother was being held there, and that he should come back in three days.
 On 28 May, Salwa al-Shehri called State Security who informed her that he had been deported to Saudi Arabia.
-After checking his travel record online, she found that he had left Qatar for Saudi Arabia on 25 May at 3.03am, just hours after his detention at Doha airport.
+After checking his travel record online, she found that he had left Qatar to Saudi Arabia via the Salwa border on 25 May at 3.03am, just hours after his detention at Doha airport.
+On 28 May, Mohammad al-Otaibi called his other brother and told him that he is being held in al-Dammam prison, in Saudi Arabia's Eastern Province.
+Since then, he has not called his family again.

 Mohammad al-Otaibi has been on trial since 30 October 2016, on charges stemming from his peaceful activism.
 His next hearing is scheduled for 12 July.

-Please write immediately in Arabic, English or your own language:
+Please write immediately in English, Arabic or your own language:

-- Calling on the Saudi Arabian authorities to release Mohammad al-Otaibi immediately and unconditionally as he is a prisoner of conscience being held solely in relation to the peaceful exercise of his right to freedom of expression, association and assembly; - Urging them to ensure he is protected from torture and other ill-treatment, and granted regular access to his family and a lawyer of his choice; - Urging them to allow him and his wife to travel freely to Norway, for which they have valid travel documents.
+Calling on the Saudi Arabian authorities to release Mohammad al-Otaibi immediately and unconditionally as he is a prisoner of conscience being held solely in relation to the peaceful exercise of his right to freedom of expression, association and assembly;

+Urging them to ensure he is protected from torture and other ill-treatment, and granted regular access to his family and a lawyer of his choice;

+Urging them to allow him and his wife to travel freely to Norway, for which they have valid travel documents.

-PLEASE SEND APPEALS BEFORE 20 JULY 2017 TO:
+PLEASE SEND APPEALS BEFORE 14 JULY 2017 TO:

-King and Prime Minister

-His Majesty Salman bin Abdul Aziz Al

-Saud

-The Custodian of the two Holy Mosques

-Office of His Majesty the King

-Royal Court, Riyadh

-Kingdom of Saudi Arabia

-Fax: +966 11 403 3125

-Twitter: @KingSalman

-Salutation: Your Majesty

-Minister of Interior

-His Royal Highness Prince Mohammed

-bin Naif bin Abdul Aziz Al Saud

-Ministry of the Interior, P.O.
-Box 2933,

-Airport Road, Riyadh 11134

-Kingdom of Saudi Arabia

-Fax: +966 11 403 3125

-Twitter: @M\Naif\AlSaud

-Salutation: Your Excellency
+King and Prime Minister His Majesty Salman bin Abdul Aziz Al Saud The Custodian of the two Holy Mosques Office of His Majesty the King Royal Court, Riyadh Kingdom of Saudi Arabia Fax: (via Ministry of the Interior) +966 11 403 3125 (please keep trying) Twitter: @KingSalman Salutation: Your Majesty Minister of Interior His Royal Highness Prince Mohammed bin Naif bin Abdul Aziz Al Saud Minister of Interior Ministry of the Interior, P.O.
+Box 2933, Airport Road, Riyadh 11134 Kingdom of Saudi Arabia Fax: +966 11 403 3125 Twitter: @M_Naif_AlSaud Salutation: Your Excellency